jemalmazar/RED-p1-aloha-homepage/README.md

 **Project Description**

-A one-page website that features an image slider, newsletter signup form, and a navigation menu which navigates to multiple sections within the page via smooth scroll.
+A single web page that features an image slider, newsletter signup form, and a navigation menu which navigates to multiple sections within the page via smooth scroll.

 **Tools & Methods Used**